Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 \subsubsection{Chromosphere}

 { The bulk of the chromosphere} is a few thousand degrees hotter than the underlying photosphere.
-It is also far cooler than the corona above, but is so much denser that it requires roughly ten times more heat input than the corona (when measured as a height-integrated { net radiative loss rate}) to maintain its elevated temperature. { Typical estimated net radiative loss measurements for the chromosphere are $\sim 10^{7} \textrm{ergs}~\textrm{cm}^{-2}~\textrm{s}^{-1}$.} Hydrogen ionization in the chromosphere acts to balance heating even as the density drops with height.
-This is because the large abundance and ionization energy of hydrogen allows ionization to absorb energy, which creates free electrons that excite heavier species such as iron, magnesium and calcium, resulting in steady radiative cooling.
-The heating of the chromosphere, which must account for these radiative losses, comes from a combination of collisional effects (Joule and viscous heating) and compressional heating.
+It also is far cooler than the corona above, but is so much denser that it requires roughly ten times more heat input than the corona (when measured as a height-integrated rate of change of energy density) to maintain its elevated temperature.
+Hydrogen ionization in the chromosphere acts to balance heating even as the density drops with height.
+This is because the large abundance and ionization energy of hydrogen allows the ionization of hydrogen to absorb energy, while this ionization creates free electrons which excite heavier species such as iron, magnesium and calcium, resulting in steady radiative cooling.
+The heating of the chromosphere, which must account for these radiative losses, comes from a combination of collisional effects (Joule, frictional, and viscous heating) and compressional heating.
 The Joule and viscous heating mechanisms become relatively more important on progressively smaller scales, such as those associated with current sheets, shocks, or wave motions.
+The first of these phenomena is a DC mechanism, while the last two are AC in nature.